homiedopie/beberlei.de/_sources/2017/03/13/how_to_complete_a_side_project_and_turn_it_into_a_business_level1.rst.txt

 across the post `How to *never* complete anything
 <http://ewanvalentine.io/how-to-never-complete-anything/>`_ several days ago I
 felt it was time for an update.
-Ewan's post covers similar lessons learned that I wrote about in my post and I heard about many side projects since that failed because of similar mistakes.
+Ewan's post covers similar lessons learned that I wrote about in my post and I heard about many side projects that failed because of similar mistakes.

 There was an argument on HackerNews what a side project is, so I want to